21 Arthritis Facts: It's A Game Changer

 OTC Arthritis Pain Options

-Mild pain relievers, such as over-the-counter acetaminophen (Tylenol) or NSAIDs (like Advil or Motrin) are effective for mild or intermittent forms of arthritis and may be most affordable.
 Acetaminophen reduces mild pain but does not help with inflammation or swelling like Advil or Motrin.
-They may also be used in combination with other medications used for more severe forms of arthritis, like rheumatoid arthritis.
+However, acetaminophen may show success in patients with milder forms of osteoarthritis.
+These agents may also be used with other medications for more severe forms of arthritis, like rheumatoid arthritis.

-An excessive dose of acetaminophen can lead to liver toxicity, and high doses and long-term use of NSAIDs can cause side effects like stomach ulcers and bleeding, so be sure to check with your doctor for the appropriate dose.
+An excessive dose of acetaminophen, and mixing with alcohol, can lead to liver toxicity.
+High doses and long-term use of NSAIDs can cause side effects like stomach ulcers and bleeding, so be sure to check with your doctor for the appropriate dose.

 There are many NSAIDs on the market that require a prescription if OTC products don't do the trick, but they can be associated with serious bleeding side effects, too.
 For example, piroxicam (Feldene), fenoprofen (Nalfon), or indomethacin (Indocin) may be options.
 Celebrex (celecoxib), somewhat safer for the stomach, is now available in generic form.